-What might the royal baby be called?
+What might the new prince be called?

 "I think they are more likely to stick with the traditional route, the royal side, but the Middletons could be reflected in the second or third name," Mr Little says.

-"It's quite likely this new child, if a girl, could be Philippa or Carole as a nod to Kate's side."

-Mr Fitzpatrick believes William and Kate are likely to pick a name that "pays homage" either to an ideal or a historical figure they admire.
+Mr Fitzwilliams believes William and Kate are likely to pick a name that "pays homage" either to an ideal or a historical figure they admire.

-He says: "I think Arthur for a boy and Mary for a girl.
-Mary Queen of Scots has become a legendary figure.

 "It's one of the great royal legends - and that's my bet."